 Concrete, Stone, and Wooden Planters

 Concrete and stone planters are durable and can withstand winter.
 A drawback is they can heat up in sunlight and cook plant roots.
-Wooden planters are attractive, but can rot if wood isn’t treated.
+Wooden planters are attractive but can rot if the wood isn’t treated.

 Metal, Synthetic, and Vinyl Planters